fastjs-team/core/README.md

 **This project is in maintenance, we are working new version of fastjs.
 This version(@fastjs/core) is still in development, so it doesn't publish to npm or have a release yet.**

-**The package name will be changed to @fastjs/core, and the package name @fastjs/core will not be used anymore.**
+**The package name will be changed to @fastjs/core, and the package name fastjs-next will not be used anymore.**

 ## Getting Started